Mantra: Theravada

-Mantra practice is often combined with breathing meditation, so that one recites a mantra simultaneously with in-breath and out-breath to help develop tranquility and concentration.
+"In contemporary Theravada practice, mantra practice is often combined with breathing meditation, so that one recites a mantra simultaneously with in-breath and out-breath to help develop tranquility and concentration.
 Mantra meditation is especially popular among lay people.
 Like other basic concentration exercises, it can be used simply to the mind, or it can be the basis for an insight practice where the mantra becomes the focus of observation of how life unfolds, or an aid in surrendering and letting go."

 The "Buddho" mantra is widespread in the Thai Forest Tradition and was taught by Ajahn Chah and his students.
 Another popular mantra in Thai Buddhism is Samma-Araham, referring to the Buddha who has 'perfectly' (samma) attained 'perfection in the Buddhist sense' (araham), used in Dhammakaya meditation.

 In the Tantric Theravada tradition of Southeast Asia, mantras are central to their method of meditation.
 Popular mantras in this tradition include Namo Buddhaya ("Homage to the Buddha") and Araham ("Worthy One").
 There are Thai Buddhist amulet katha: that is, mantras to be recited while holding an amulet.